cyverse/cyverse-sdk/docs/mac-os-app.md

 This is a relatively simple example using a public data store, public execution system, and public CyVerse app.
 It can be made much more powerful by combining this infrastructure with your own [custom apps](app-dev.md), [private systems](register-your-cluster.md), and more complex run control.
 Please contact us: <lifesci@consult.tacc.utexas.edu> if you have ideas that you want help developing!

+### Prerequisites

+* You have the [Agave CLI](getting-started-install-sdk.md) (part of the CyVerse SDK) downloaded and in your $PATH
+* You are on a Mac.
+This was tested on Mac OS 10.11.x with GNU bash version 3.2.x, but should work on most Macs.

 ### Part 1: Create a Dummy App

 An 'app' on a Mac is simply a directory tree with defined organization and content.
 To create the necessary framework, execute the following commands in your Mac Terminal: